SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/lambda.md

 * While configuring the cloudwatch log source, following Fields can be added in the source:
     * Add an **account** field and assign it a value that is a friendly name/alias to your AWS account from which you are collecting logs.
 This name will appear in the Sumo Logic Explorer View.
 Logs can be queried via the **account** field.
     * Add a **region** field and assign it the value of the respective AWS region where the Lambda function exists.
-    * Add an **accountId** field and assign it the value of the respective AWS account id which is being used.
+    * Add an **accountId** field and assign it the value of the respective AWS account ID that is being used.

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/AWS-Lambda/lamda-cw-logs-source-fields.png')} alt="Fields" />